jotaen/xit/Specification.md

 It MUST contain any number of exclamation marks (`!`) and dots (`.`).
-The dots MUST appear either before or after the exclamation mark(s), but they MUST NOT appear in between them.
+The dots MUST appear either before or after the exclamation mark(s), but not in between them.

-The number of exclamation marks is equivalent to the level of importance.
+The number of exclamation marks MUST be interpreted as equivalent to the level of importance.

-The dots are only for visual padding and don’t have any meaning on their own.
+The dots are only for visual padding and MUST NOT be attributed any meaning to.

 ### Description

-The *description* is user-provided text to describe the *item*.
+The *description* is user-provided text that gives meaning to the *item*.

 It MUST start on the same line that the *item* starts on.
 It MAY be continued on the subsequent line(s),